juniorboycoder/ANIMALPRE-DEPLOYED/README.md

 # ANIMALPRE-DEPLOYED

-Animalpre webapp demonstrates power of a simple Machine model, and django RESTAPIs , Queries and much more
+Animalpre webapp demonstrates power of a simple Logistic Regression Machine model, and django RESTAPIs , Queries and much more

 Animalpre Web app predicts an animal class using Machine Learning, and other added functionalities like storing prediction in api , and providing signedup users with latest animal news, and some upcoming features

-It is app for animal lovers
+It is an app for animal lovers.

 #DEVELOPED WITH: